Last Updated on 12 November 2024 by Cycloscope

 Bicycle touring Kyushu islands

 As we pass the first bridge to the island of Amakusa suddenly we’re in paradise.
 Like switching from Riccione to Pantelleria in a few kilometers.
-We immediately dive into the crystal clear water!
+We immediately dive into the crystal-clear water!
 The first real great beach in this one-year-so-far bicycle trip!

 The first Amakusa Islands – Nagaura and Ueshima

 The second bridge brings us to the small island of Nagaura and then to Ueshima.
 Here there are two options, the short north shore route or the longer southern one.
-We opt for the last one, since the first seems to be more of a highway style thing.
+We opt for the last one since the first seems to be more of a highway-style thing.

-On the islands there is a signed bike route, making Amakusa archipelago a great alternative to the more famous and touristic Shimanami Kaido (read our article), sometimes the path is along the secondary road, sometimes on very quiet coastal grounds.
+On the islands there is a signed bike route, making the Amakusa archipelago a great alternative to the more famous and touristic Shimanami Kaido (read our article), sometimes the path is along the secondary road, sometimes on very quiet coastal grounds.
 Many islands shaped like mushrooms dot the horizon in the distance.

 Many birds of prey, buzzards, eagles, and falcons, circle above our heads.
 We take another swim, naked on a pebble beach.
 Then there is a climb in the forest, full of streams and rivers.
 Going down again towards the sea we are greeted by rice paddies and fields.